Get your International Driving Permit for Bolivia in 8 minutes

 If you plan to drive in Bolivia and avail of car rental packages, you must present the necessary documents.
 It's crucial to familiarize yourself with Bolivia driving rules, including understanding the road conditions and traffic signs.
 Driving in Bolivia can be a bit challenging, so knowing the Bolivia driving rules is essential for a smooth and trouble-free journey.

-Always Bring Your IDP With You
+Always Bring Your International Driving Permit (IDP) With You

 Police checkpoints are frequent in Bolivia.
 This explains why you should have complete travel documents with you while driving.
 Authorities in Bolivia might ask you to pull over, especially in a busy city for inspection; essential documents like native driver’s license and international driving permit should be presented.